DanLDevs/stlouis-weather-predictor/README.md

    * Saves trained model (```.keras```) and scaler (```.save```) for use in the Streamlit app.

 ## Streamlit App (```weather_app.py```)
-The app allows uses to **predict daily average temperature** interactively.
+The app allows users to **predict daily average temperature** interactively.
 **Features**:
 * Select a date (past or up to 7 days in the future).
 * Fetches weather data from **Open-Meteo**.